ellacharmed/STA-ResourceFactory/README.md

 - Mechanical, Pharma and Manufacturing factories now have Low, Medium, High Energy requirements, respectively.
 Because I wanted to learn about modding these features.

 - Since the Resource Factory mod is using the Fish Factory's mesh, the buildings have been differrentiated by different awning colours and placing resource logo icons on the building's signboard (from v0.3.6) and roof (from v1.22).

 I've also been updating the Fish Factory for every patch cycle.
 You can get it from the [StA-FishFactory release page](https://github.com/ellacharmed/StA-FishFactory/releases). ![fish vs resource](Assets/Images/fish-vs-resource.jpg "fish vs resource")

 ## Requirements

+- Basic + Food: Shoot the Flare after placing Campsite
+- All remaining factories: build Gate
 - Construction Cost:
   - Non-powered buildings: 6 Plank, 6 Plastic
   - Powered buildings: 6 Plank, 6 Plastic, 4 Metal
 - ~~Repair cost: 5 Plastic~~ Made Indestructible.
 Repair resources taken to building but turn red again with no repair done.
 Same issue with Fish Factory, so need further study.